Proven-Paradox/shaper-system/Handbook.md

 #### Masochism
 Any time you spend HP to use an Attack or Spell, you gain [Shield](#shield-x) equal to the spent health that lasts until your next turn.
 If you successfully hit with an Ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

-#### Offensive Lock
-When targeted by a foe that you have Locked On to, you gain a bonus to your Physical/Mental Defense equal to your Hero Tier.
-This increases the Upkeep of Lock On by 1.

 #### Overcharge
 If your healing would bring your target above maximum HP, the target gains [Shield](#shield-x) to the excess.
 Targets can only have one Shield from this Lesson; if a larger Shield would be applied by this Lesson, the smaller one fades immediately.
 The Shield also fades at the start of your next turn.

 #### Pickup
 When you heal an ally from 0 HP, add twice your Heart to the healing done.
 This benefit increases as you raise your Hero Tier: the additional healing increases by an amount equal to your twice your Heart each Hero Tier (so Heart x 4 at Hero Tier 2, Heart x 6 at Hero Tier 3, and so on).

-#### Pursuit Lock
-Once per round, when an opponent you have Locked On to moves, you may choose to follow them.
-This is only possible if the Locked On foe is within Short distance.

 #### Quick Healer
 Once per round, increase any HP restoration you receive by half.